INDIVIDUAL HERBS

 Dang Gui

-Cough and wheezing with constipation
+Coughing and wheezing with constipation.

-Early-stage Damp Warmth disorder with heaviness of the head and body,a stifling sensation in the chest, poor appetite and afternoon fever
+Early-stage Damp Warmth disorder with heaviness of the head and body, a stifling sensation in the chest, poor appetite and afternoon fever.

-Constipation due to Deficient Qi and dry Intestines
+Constipation due to Deficient Qi and dry Intestines.

 Sm.
 Persicae